 - Unexplored markets

 Depending on the tools or software that you use, you can gain access to the most recent relevant industry reports, although – of course – it is up to you to take full advantage of these factors during negotiations.

 Customer relationship management is a core part of doing business in 2020, with consumers clear about what they expect.
 With BI, you can get a much better handle on what your customer feedback means for you.

 BI tools extend users a myriad of customer service-related behaviours, patterns and needs that can allow your company to improve service, anticipate demands and pinpoint buying expectations.
 One way it achieves this is by taking customer feedback in real-time and then translating the information into actionable insight.

 Inventory management is difficult when you are running a large-scale operation, but BI software ensures that you are executing the correct orders at the right time.
 If you use it in tandem with IoT technology, your entire inventory process becomes simple, and you can always guarantee that you have enough goods in stock.
 This is important, as it accomplishes two things:

 - Reduces Excess Inventory: You can prevent having too much stock in the back room that may take up too much space.

 - Ensures Products Are in Stock: You can avoid having specific products out of stock that customers want.

-BI software can facilitate effective supply management that can operate in real-time, making the entire process far more efficient and transparent.
+BI software can facilitate effective inventory forecasting that can operate in real-time, making the entire process far more efficient and transparent.